jyblackshaw/Homelab-Siem/README.md

 ### **Default Policy**

 **The implicit firewall rule is DENY ALL traffic that is not explicitly permitted by the rules above.** This is the foundation of the network's zero-trust approach.

+**Work In Progress:**
+- This project is still a work in progress and some of these rules are subject to change.
+I will update the README when appropriate.